Dunbar High School (Washington, D.C.): History

 As the city established other high schools, it designated Dunbar as its academic high school, with other schools providing more vocational or technical training.
-Dunbar was known for its excellent academics, enough so that some black parents moved to Washington specifically so their children could attend it.
+Dunbar was known for its excellent academics; some Black parents moved to Washington so their children could attend it.
 All the public school teachers were federal employees, and Dunbar's faculty was paid well by the standards of the time, earning parity pay with Washington's white school teachers.
 The school boasted many graduates who went on to higher education and a generally successful student body.

 Dunbar's original 1916 building, designed by architect Snowden Ashford, was demolished in 1977 and subsequently rebuilt; the resulting building was in turn demolished and rebuilt in 2013.